 IS STAR TREK: SECTION 31 STILL HAPPENING?

 It was in February of 2020 that we first heard CBS was working on a Star Trek: Discovery spinoff and since then all has been silent.
-It seems this may be because they’ve decided to cancel the whole project.
+We did however, get an update from Star Trek’s current head honcho Alex Kurtzman on August 12, 2020 in which he had this to say to Gold Derby…

 WHAT IS SECTION 31?